jmlweb/tsnextstarter/README.md

 If needed, an `scene` can contain also another folders like `components`, `data`... with modules shared across the scene.

-If you want, you can place your unit tests at the same level than your code.
+If you want, you can place your unit tests and stories at the same level than your code.

 ### "src/apiHandlers"